-The tuition payment plan is a service provided by HigherOne on behalf of Alvernia University.
-Students may pay all or part of tuition on a monthly, interest-free basis.
-The yearly fee is \$50 and details and applications are available from the Student Billing Office at 610-796-8319, tuitionpaymentplan.com/Alvernia, or 1-800-635-012.
+The tuition payment plan is a service provided by Higher One on behalf of Alvernia University.
+Students may pay all or part of tuition on a monthly basis and interest-free.
+The yearly fee is \$50 and details and applications are available from the Student Accounts Office at 610-796-8319, 1-800-635-0120 or www.tuitionpaymentplan.com/alvernia.